sophWillis/Fitt/README.md

 These pages have dynamic routes for each exercise, and a more detailed view of the exercise is displayed when a user links to it from the home page.
 To avoid fetching the data again for this component, I passed the excercise data as a prop with the link, along with the state of the image toggle so that if a female image is displayed on the home page when a user follows a link to a details page, the same image is show in the details page.

 **To improve:**
 *Going back to the home page from the details page (following the link in the navbar), I want the state of the image source (male or female) to be persisted.
 To do this, I plan to pass the state as a prop in **Navbar.js** using the location.
 Also, to ensure that the navbar is always visible for the user, I would like to either only allow scrolling in the text container in mobile (in desktop this is already enabled) or make the navbar sticky.
-On mobile, I'd like to allow the user to pull down on the text container to be able to view the complete image which sits behind.*
+On mobile, I'd like to allow the user to pull down on the text container to be able to view the complete image which sits behind it.*

 ## Installation